Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Related Works

+\textbf{Model Editing. } Model editing is an active NLP research area, with many techniques and benchmarks developed to refine general-purpose LLMs.
+For example, $\text{WikiData}_\text{recent}$~\cite{cohen2024evaluating}, ZsRE~\cite{levy2017zero}, and KnowEdit~\cite{zhang2024comprehensive} are widely used benchmarks for factual knowledge editing.
+However, a key limitation of these datasets is that they do not verify whether models actually produce incorrect or hallucinated outputs before model editing.
+As a result, using these benchmarks to evaluate post-editing performance makes it difficult to accurately assess the effectiveness of different knowledge editing techniques in correcting hallucinations.
+In contrast, our \texttt{EDAPIBench} triggers edits only when models actually generate deprecated APIs, providing a more realistic and targeted evaluation scenario.
 The application of model editing to software engineering tasks remains relatively limited.
 Gu et al.~\cite{gu2024neuronpatchingsemanticbasedneuronlevel} proposed MENT, which repaired next-token errors in code generation by patching specific neurons in LLMs.
 Liu et al.~\cite{liu2025improving} developed CREME to enhance LLMs’ robustness against prompt perturbations in code generation (e.g., typos) via targeted parameter updates in robustness-sensitive layers.
 Nevertheless, these approaches focus on code generation tasks where there is no fixed correct output.
 This differs from our focus on factual knowledge updating, and thus these methods are not included in our evaluation.
 A more closely related work is Li et al.’s \texttt{CLMEEval}~\cite{li2024model}—a model editing benchmark derived from \texttt{CoNaLa}~\cite{yin2018learning} and \texttt{CodeSearchNet}~\cite{husain2019codesearchnet}.
 However, the task setup in CLMEEval is somewhat detached from practical scenarios.
-For example (as illustrated in Figure \ref{fig:benchmark_comparation}), given a simple plotting description (e.g., “\textit{Plot two markers x\_model and model2 with same label Model (k=2) in matplotlib }”) as the editing input, the benchmark directly sets the target output to \texttt{ax.plot(x\_model, model2, `----k', label=`Model (k=2)')} \textbf{without first verifying whether the LLM already generates the correct code from the prompt prior to editing}.
+For example (as illustrated in Figure \ref{fig:benchmark_comparation}), given a simple plotting description (e.g., “\textit{Plot two markers x\_model and model2 with same label Model (k=2) in matplotlib }”) as the editing input, the benchmark directly sets the target output to \texttt{ax.plot(x\_model, model2, `----k', label=`Model (k=2)')} without first verifying whether the LLM already generates the correct code from the prompt prior to editing.
 This diverges from a realistic editing paradigm, where edits are applied only when the model produces errors.
 Furthermore, CLMEEval relies on exact-match evaluation, which is limiting for code generation tasks since LLMs may generate functionally correct code that differs syntactically from the target.
 The benchmark also evaluates generalization solely through simple input paraphrases (e.g., textual rewrites of the original task), with limited diversity in paraphrase types.
 In contrast, our benchmark triggers editing only when LLMs output deprecated APIs.
 We introduce an “API Exact Match” metric to more precisely measure editing Effectiveness.
 To assess Generalization, we utilize GPT-4.1-generated code rewrites and incorporate a Portability dimension that evaluates whether the edited model can correctly complete the updated API calls across different editing instances, where the original model also completes the prompt with the same deprecated API.